Moffatdale, Queensland: Education

 Moffatdale State School is a government primary (Prep-6) school for boys and girls at 892 Barambah Road (26.3059°S 152.0117°E).
 In 2018, the school had an enrolment of 42 students with 5 teachers (4 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

 There is no secondary school in Moffatdale.
-The nearest secondary school is Murgon State High School in neighbouring Murgon to the north-west.
+The nearest government secondary school is Murgon State High School in neighbouring Murgon to the north-west.

 Amenities

 There are two boat ramps into Lake Barambah known as: